I Tell My Kids No…and This is Why!

 Yeah, bloggers actually verbally attack other bloggers when they write articles of differing opinions.

 She said that comment — and many more — in response to this parenting post about popular parenting tips that could be causing your child’s misbehavior.

 So I decided to address the attitude behind teaching parents to avoid telling their kids no.

 I think our kids deserve better than that.

 I don’t avoid telling my kids “no”.

-They’re going to leave our cozy, happy home one day, spread their wings and begin their new adventure — the real world.
+One day, they’re going to leave our cozy, happy home spread their wings and embark upon a new adventure — the real world.

 Oh, it also just happens to be bursting with “no’s.”